 - Have a one-on-one meeting with the Program Manager in mid November

-- All applications are sent to the universities directly for their review.
-The universities
+- All applications are sent to the university directly for their review.
+The university

 - Those offered a teaching position will attend a mandatory weekly pre-departure orientation seminar throughout the spring semester.

 LIFE AFTER THE TEACH IN CHINA PROGRAM

 To date over 100 Skidmore graduates and a few faculty have completed the Teach in